 Manufacturing partners, suppliers and sub-contractors of Pirkani Apparel Ltd are licensed by GCL International Ltd to supply fully certified organic products in accordance with the Global Organic Textile Standard version 6.0, with the Scope Certificate Number GCL-3GO3216/GOTS-2021-1.
-The certification was issued after thorough inspection and assessment of the production facilities, including that of sub-contractors on the 14th day of March 2021 and valid until the 13th day of March 2022.
-The Scope Certificate may be viewed at the following link:
+The certification was issued after thorough inspection and assessment of the production facilities, including that of sub-contractors on the 14th day of March 2021 and valid until the 13th day of March 2023.

 Where other manufacturing partners, suppliers or sub-contractors produce clothing for various Pirkani Collections, their certification details, license and certifying bodies are clearly mentioned.

 All the certified products are sold ‘processed’, which includes printing, packaging or other chemical processing.
 All of the fabric labeled cotton used in Pirkani Collections is 100% Organic cotton, including the fabric trim (also called Rib).
 Full details of the GOTS standard version 6.0 may be found at the standard’s website.
 Some key considerations follow.

 - All stages of apparel production and processing of organic fibre apparel must be separated from conventional inorganic fibre products and must be clearly identified.

 - All chemical inputs (e.g. dyes, auxiliaries and process chemicals) must be evaluated and meeting basic requirements on toxicity and biodegradability/eliminability